Robust and Accurate Superquadric Recovery: a Probabilistic Approach: Abstract

 \section{Abstract}

 Interpreting objects with basic geometric primitives has long been studied in computer vision.
-Among geometric primitives, superquadrics are well known for their simple implicit expressions and capability of representing a wide range of shapes with few parameters.
+Among geometric primitives, superquadrics are well known for their ability to represent a wide range of shapes with few parameters.
 However, as the first and foremost step, recovering superquadrics accurately and robustly from 3D data still remains challenging.
-The existing methods are subject to local optima and are sensitive to noise and outliers in real-world scenarios, resulting in frequent failure in capturing geometric shapes.
+The existing methods are subject to local optima and sensitive to noise and outliers in real-world scenarios, resulting in frequent failure in capturing geometric shapes.
 In this paper, we propose the first probabilistic method to recover superquadrics from point clouds.
 Our method builds a Gaussian-uniform mixture model (GUM) on the parametric surface of a superquadric, which explicitly models the generation of outliers and noise.
 The superquadric recovery is formulated as a Maximum Likelihood Estimation (MLE) problem.
 We propose an algorithm, \textit{Expectation, Maximization, and Switching} (EMS), to solve this problem, where: (1) outliers are predicted from the posterior perspective; (2) the superquadric parameter is optimized by the trust-region reflective algorithm; and (3) local optima are avoided by globally searching and switching among parameters encoding similar superquadrics.
 We show that our method can be extended to the multi-superquadrics recovery for complex objects.
 The proposed method outperforms the state-of-the-art in terms of accuracy, efficiency, and robustness on both synthetic and real-world datasets.
-Codes will be released.
+The code is at \url{http://github.com/bmlklwx/EMS-superquadric_fitting.git}.